 Aim 2.
 Identification of nutriome-responsive pathways and predictors of biomass.
 Using transient treatments and a developmental series, we will generate transcriptomes (“nutriomes”) from the matrix of NPK treatments from Aim 1.
 Parametric and non-parametric analysis will allow us to uncover early molecular markers for biomass, and to identify the metabolic pathways (e.g. N, C-metabolism, photosynthesis, etc.) whose regulation is correlated with biomass production.

 Aim 3.
 The dynamic nutriome and predictive regulatory nextworks.
-We will generate fine-scale, time-series transcriptome data from the three NPK:phenotype states determined in Aim 1, and exploit machine-learning approaches (e.g. state-space modeling) to derive causal TF regulatory networks controlling the metabolic pathways identified in Aim 2.
+We will generate fine-scale, time-series transcriptome data from the three NPK:phenotype states determined in Aim 1, and use machine-learning approaches (e.g. state-space modeling) to derive causal TF regulatory networks controlling the metabolic pathways identified in Aim 2.
 While we have successfully used time-series data to derive causal networks (Krouk et al 2010) the novel aspect of this proposal will be to integrate/compare such networks across multiple nutriome states, and to generate predictive regulatory networks that identify central integrators of the NPK effect on biomass.

 Aim 4.
 Validation of candidate regulatory nodes.
-We will validate candidate regulators in silico (using left-out data) and in vivo using mutants and transgenics – in which we will monitor molecular, trancriptome and phenotypic changes.
-The results of these validations will generate new hypotheses, which will reiterate the systems biology cycle of experimentation and computation.
+We will validate candidate regulators in silico (using cross-validation) and in vivo using mutants and transgenics – in which we will monitor molecular, trancriptome and phenotypic changes.
+The results of these validations will generate new hypotheses, which will iterate the systems biology cycle of experimentation and computation.

 Justification for NSF Network and Regulation goals